kulo/head-north/README.md

 ### Roadmap Items

 Customer-facing features or capabilities that represent value delivered to end users.
 These are the high-level items that appear on product roadmaps and are typically planned across multiple cycles.
-Roadmap items serve as the primary organizing principle for customer-facing work and might or might not be mapped to dedicated JIRA issue types.
+Roadmap items serve as the primary organizing principle for customer-facing work and may or may not be mapped to dedicated JIRA issue types.

-### Release Items
+### Cycle Items

 Concrete work packages that implement roadmap items.
-These usually group togehter one or more epics from one or more teams that work on the same topicwithin a specific cycle.
-Release items are linked to their parent roadmap items and represent the granular work that moves roadmap items toward completion.
+These usually group together one or more epics from one or more teams that work on the same topic within a specific cycle.
+Cycle items are linked to their parent roadmap items and represent the granular work that moves roadmap items toward completion.

 ### Product Areas